Yesa Reservoir: Yesa's heightening

 In the 1970s, the idea of a new regulation of the Aragón and Irati basins arose and, after various proposals, the proposal to heighten the Yesa dam was adopted.
-In 1983, a first project was presented which aimed to achieve a new reservoir with a capacity of 1525 hm³ (three times the current one) making it a hyperannual reservoir (whose cycle is greater than one season).
+In 1983, a first project was presented which aimed to achieve a new reservoir with a capacity of 1,525 hm^{3} (three times the current one) making it a hyperannual reservoir (whose cycle is greater than one season).
 This project was rejected by the Dirección General de Obras Hidráulicas.
-Ten years later, in 1993, the Modified Project 03/1993 was presented, which maintains similar technical characteristics to the previous one with a heightening level of 521 m and a volume of water of 1525 hm³.
+Ten years later, in 1993, the Modified Project 03/1993 was presented, which maintains similar technical characteristics to the previous one with a heightening level of 521 m and a volume of water of 1,525 hm^{3}.

 The purpose of the dammed water would be for the maintenance of current and future irrigation, as well as the supply of drinking water to Zaragoza and its surroundings and the maintenance of concessions and the ecological flow of the Aragón River.
 The heightening would entail the disappearance of the urban center of Sigüés and the expropriation of important areas of the municipalities of Artieda and Mianos.

 In English: "There is life here, Yesa no."

 The heightening encountered great social opposition in the affected towns, while in those benefited by the increase in irrigated land it is supported.
-The works began in May 2001, although they had been affected by problems in the consolidation of the left bank, where large cracks appeared in 2004 and in 2006 there was a landslide of 3.5 million cubic meters that threatened to fall into the reservoir.
+The works began in May 2001, although they had been affected by problems in the consolidation of the left bank, where large cracks appeared in 2004 and in 2006, there was a landslide of 3.5 million cubic meters that threatened to fall into the reservoir.
 In 2007, cracks and holes reopened and the track along the left slope collapsed.

 Since a plan to increase the height of the Yesa dam was made public in 1983, various actions have been carried out to oppose the project by several affected associations led by the Asociación Río Aragón and COAGRET, together with environmental associations such as Ecologistas en Acción, Greenpeace, SEO/BirdLife, WWF/Adena, AEMS-Ríos con Vida, Amigos de la Tierra, and others, which make up the platform "Yesa No".